ArcturusNetworks/uCLS1012A-kernel/Documentation/firmware-guide/acpi/dsd/phy.rst

 MDIO bus and PHYs in ACPI
 =========================

-The PHYs on an MDIO bus [1] are probed and registered using fwnode_mdiobus_register_phy().
+The PHYs on an MDIO bus [phy] are probed and registered using fwnode_mdiobus_register_phy().

 Later, for connecting these PHYs to their respective MACs, the PHYs registered on the MDIO bus have to be referenced.

-This document introduces two _DSD properties that are to be used for connecting PHYs on the MDIO bus [3] to the MAC layer.
+This document introduces two _DSD properties that are to be used for connecting PHYs on the MDIO bus [dsd-properties-rules] to the MAC layer.

-These properties are defined in accordance with the "Device Properties UUID For _DSD" [2] document and the daffd814-6eba-4d8c-8a91-bc9bbf4aa301 UUID must be used in the Device Data Descriptors containing them.
+These properties are defined in accordance with the "Device Properties UUID For _DSD" [dsd-guide] document and the daffd814-6eba-4d8c-8a91-bc9bbf4aa301 UUID must be used in the Device Data Descriptors containing them.